brainpaingames/mesa/mesa/examples/advanced/sugarscape_g1mt/Readme.md

     │   1_Time_Series_Analysis.py
     │   2_Distribution_Analysis.py
     │   3_Spatial_Inspector.py
+└───tests
+    │   conftest.py         # Pytest configuration for path handling
+    │   test_e2e_runs.py
+    │   ...
 ```

 ## Development Backlog

 ### Immediate / Short-Term Tasks
 -   **Extensive Testing:** Rigorously test the new lending functionality under various parameter settings.
--   **New Test Cases:** Create new, targeted tests in the `pytest` suite to cover edge cases in the lending market (e.g., loan defaults, market saturation).
 -   **Refine Opportunity Cost:** The agent's calculation for its reservation interest amount should use the utility of its best *non-borrowing* alternative as the baseline, not just the foraging utility.
 -   **Refactor `get_potential_harvest`:** Consolidate the duplicated logic for this method from `agents.py` and `investment.py` into a single function.
+-   **Demand Deposits:** Implement a new `ContractType` for demand deposits, where agents can store sugar with others for a small return, and withdraw it at will.

 ### Long-Term Goals / Epics
 -   **Heterogeneous Lenders:** Introduce logic for lenders to have different risk tolerances and reservation rates, creating a more dynamic market for loans.
--   **Demand Deposits:** Implement a new `ContractType` for demand deposits, where agents can store sugar with others for a small return, and withdraw it at will.
 -   **Full Run Reproducibility:** Create a `rerun.py` script that accepts a `run_id`, checks out the exact `git_hash` from the database, and re-runs the simulation with the exact original command-line arguments.
+-   **Visual Regression Testing:** Implement a browser automation test suite (e.g., with Playwright) to test the Streamlit dashboard for visual correctness and prevent UI regressions.

 ---
 ## Using the DatabaseLogger

-The `DatabaseLogger` is a powerful tool for logging simulation data and text messages to a SQLite database.
-It is designed to be thread-safe by creating a new connection for each transaction.
-It is useful for debugging complex agent behaviors by recording their internal decision-making processes.
+The `DatabaseLogger` is a powerful tool for temporary debugging of complex agent behaviors by recording their internal decision-making processes to the `logs` table.

-### Key Features

-- **Thread-Safe:** Creates a new connection for each transaction, making it safe for multi-threaded applications.
-- **Standard Logging Levels:** Supports `DEBUG`, `INFO`, `WARNING`, `ERROR`, and `CRITICAL` levels.
-- **Structured JSON Logging:** The core philosophy is to log parseable JSON strings to the `message` column of the `logs` table.
-This leverages SQLite's powerful JSON query capabilities for efficient analysis and debugging, avoiding the need to parse raw text.

 ### Best Practices